clustermod/CMF3/README.md

 <table>
   <tr>
     <td><a href="https://acemod.org/discord">Discord</a></td>
     <td>We have a public Discord server that anyone can join.
-This is where all off Cluster Community resides aswell as our developers</td>
+This is where all of Cluster Community resides aswell as our developers</td>
   </tr>
 </table>